-Showdown at Black Patch Park - New podcast
+Showdown at Black Patch Park – a new podcast on the Grassroots Channel

 OK so a slightly dramatic headline as you can see from the smiling photo.
 This programme is one of those occasional episodes when we manage to bring an active citizen together with the politician who’s thwarted their efforts (you might like to listen to Albert Bore and Natalie Brade).